 On completion of the final dispositional hearing, the court shall issue findings of fact, conclusions of law, and a final decree of disposition.
-The findings of fact and conclusions of law are not required to be in writing except in cases concerning an alleged child in need of supervision or an alleged delinquent child when either a contested evidentiary hearing occurs or the final decree of disposition is a commitment to the Department of Corrections.
+Written findings of fact and conclusions of law are only required in delinquency or child in need of supervision dispositional proceedings if there is a contested evidentiary hearing or if the disposition is a commitment to the Department of Corrections.
 The decree shall be is the final order of the court for the purpose of an appeal by any party according to the rules of procedure governing civil appeals.